APPEARANCES MAY BE DECEITFUL IN NIGERIAN POLITICS

 Stinginess has no place in government.
 You can be stingy in your private life.
 A governor going to buy ogili (spice) for the government house is ridiculous!
 A president buying bricks for the gatehouse is equally ridiculous.
 The time lost in such foolish pursuits could have been spent on governance.
 There is an Igbo saying, “Okpa aku eri eri,” meaning hoarder of wealth.
 Some Okpa aku eri eris are known to stash millions under their mattresses and count them every morning.
 Accumulating wealth makes them happy.

 Do not let their external appearances deceive you.
-They will dress in rags and line up for free medical care meant for paupers despite being able to build world class hospitals with their riches.
-When these individuals enter politics, they not only steal more than the average politician, but they do not share the spoils.
+They will dress in rags and line up for free medical care meant for paupers despite being able to build world-class hospitals with their riches.
+When these individuals enter politics, they not only steal more than the average politician does, but they do not share the spoils.
 They are too greedy that they die without wills.
-Usually a vicious fight erupts amongst survivors after their demise.
+Usually, a vicious fight erupts amongst survivors after their demise.

 These Okpa aku eri eri politicians understand the psyche of gullible Nigerians and shunning ostentation is their ploy to get into office.
 Whilst elected, they misappropriate government property, turning them into private property under the guise of privatization.
 They pretend that the role of government is saving.
 The government is not a bank.
 Government borrows money for economic development and uses taxes to service its debts.
 The US Government is the #1 debtor in the world and the US economy is the #1 economy in the world.

 Nigerian politicians earn enough money to live luxurious lifestyles without dipping their corrupt fingers into public coffers.
 Luxury does not imply owning a fleet of bulletproof Mercedes Pullmans, four wives, ten concubines, and living in a gold plated mansion.
 The Dino Melaye lifestyle is abhorrent even for successful artists, boxers, athletes, musicians, and show business practitioners.
-Such politicians should be booted out of office by the electorate.
+The electorate should boot such politicians out of office.
 A politician should dress smartly, stylishly, and elegantly.
-One of the first observable anomaly in a mentally disabled person is that they become disheveled.
+One of the first observable anomaly in mentally disabled persons is that they become disheveled.
 An unattractively dressed politician will induce depression in the psyche of his/her electorate.

 Africastallestman warns Nigerians to beware of politicians who flaunt their frugal lifestyle.
-I call them wolves in sheeps’ clothing.
-More and more political aspirants will be emulating that style as we approach 2019, since we have a gullible electorate.
+I call them wolves in sheep’s clothing.
+More and more political aspirants will be emulating that style as we approach 2023, since we have a gullible electorate.
 The case of Senator Dino Melaye who used his anti-corruption credentials to get into National Assembly is a great example.
-He has become one of the most reviled, flamboyant, and ostentatious member of the Nigerian National Assembly.
-There are currently attempts to recall him.
+He has become one of the most reviled, flamboyant, and ostentatious members of the Nigerian National Assembly.
+There was an unsuccessful attempt to recall him.

 Ask these questions of your next representative at any level: